 Smart Controller Project

-Spanish Fork City's Smart Controller project provides residents a free smart controller for their pressurized irrigation system, which automatically adjusts their sprinkler schedule to reduce watering during times rainy days, and reduces peak demands on the City's pressurized irrigation.
-Learn more about the Smart Controller Project.
+Spanish Fork City's Smart Controller project set out with a goal to provide residents a smart controller for their pressurized irrigation system, which automatically adjusts their sprinkler schedule to reduce watering during times rainy days, and reduces peak demands on the City's pressurized irrigation.
+Learn more about the Smart Controller Project or apply for a smart controller.

 The Water Division diligently works to maintain the water meter system and is now updating meters to read in a 1-gallon resolution, which will significantly help with identifying customer leaks throughout the city.
 The meter reading system recently underwent an upgrade to give city staff the ability to analyze water usage data more efficiently and troubleshoot meters in need of replacement.